SuvrajitMullick/Open-Vocabulary-3D-Scene-Understanding/README.md

 ## Datasets and Evaluation

-All experiments are conducted exclusively on the **LeRF-OVS** dataset, comprising three real-world tabletop scenes captured with the Polycam application: `figurines`, `teatime`, and `ramen`.
+All experiments are conducted exclusively on the **LeRF-OVS** dataset from [LERF](https://arxiv.org/abs/2303.09553) [[11]](#references) (Language Embedded Radiance Fields), comprising three real-world tabletop scenes captured with the Polycam application: `figurines`, `teatime`, and `ramen`.

 ### Dataset Download

-We have expanded upon the original LeRF-OVS collection and also provide the corresponding COLMAP data sourced from the [LangSplat](https://github.com/minghanqin/LangSplat) repository.
+We have expanded upon the original LeRF-OVS collection and also provide the corresponding COLMAP data sourced from the [LangSplat](https://arxiv.org/abs/2312.16084) [[5]](#references) repository.
 All scenes used in this thesis — `figurines`, `ramen`, and `teatime` — are included.

 > 📦 **[Download Expanded LERF Dataset and COLMAP Data](https://drive.google.com/file/d/1QF1Po5p5DwTjFHu6tnTeYs_G0egMVmHt/view?usp=sharing)**

+If you prefer to skip the preprocessing steps entirely, fully preprocessed datasets are also available for direct download:

+> 🗂️ **[Download Preprocessed Dataset — Works 2 & 3](https://drive.google.com/file/d/1pnp4LDTLRCmQgm3-XNj7dpqm4nTURihA/view?usp=sharing)** — includes scene images, COLMAP data, and all prepared SAM mask folders for `modified-gaussian-grouping/data/` (reused by `modified-svraster/data/`)

+> 🗂️ **[Download Preprocessed Dataset — Work 4](https://drive.google.com/file/d/18ymU_tpFczdMf0N4k-59BG5H5erGAIbF/view?usp=sharing)** — includes scene images, COLMAP data, and all generated SAM mask variants for `modified-OpenGaussian/data/lerf_ovs/`

 After downloading, extract the archive and place the scenes in the appropriate directories for each work: